 With proper planning and quality tax preparation, you should be able to take advantage of these and other strategies to minimize or even eliminate your US expat taxes.
 Please note that even if you do not believe you will owe any US income taxes, you will more than likely still be required to file a return.
 For more information about saving money on US expat taxes when you move overseas, check out our tax guide for Americans moving abroad.

-New Zealand Income Tax Rates
+Income Tax in New Zealand – Rates

 Earnings in New Zealand Dollar (NZD) National Income Tax Rate (%)